SatishPallyvela/experiments-6-10/readmeMaindart.md

 * `ex7/form.dart` → contains code for **forms and validation**
 * and so on…”

-🧩 **Tip for students:** This is how large apps are organized — by separating code into multiple files for clarity.
+🧩 **Tip:** This is how large apps are organized — by separating code into multiple files for clarity.

 ---